 \section{Gauge Transformation, Gauge Choice and Gauge-invariant Variables}

-In this appendix, we discuss the problem of gauge transformation and gauge choice in non-relativistic Ho\v{r}ava-Lifshitz theory.
-The essential point is that, in the case of GR, we have a larger set up gauge transformations which we can use to pick a gauge.
-However, in Ho\v{r}ava-Lifshitz theory, the full diffeomorphism with general coordinate invariance is restricted into a subset, i.e. the so-called ``foliation-preserving diffeomorphism", and thus leaves us less gauge modes but more physical modes.
+In this Appendix, we discuss the problem of gauge transformation and gauge choice in the non-relativistic Ho\v{r}ava-Lifshitz theory.
+The essential point is that in the case of GR we have a larger set of gauge transformations which we can use to choose a gauge.
+However, in the Ho\v{r}ava-Lifshitz theory, the full diffeomorphism with general coordinate invariance is restricted to a subset, i.e. the so-called ``foliation-preserving diffeomorphism'', and thus gives us less gauge modes but more physical modes.